uliulus/minesweeper/API-SPEC.md

 When a game is created, cells get created with the game.

 Cells are initially unrevealed.
-The resource for an unrevealed cell wont show information about the cell having a mine or not.
+The resource for an unrevealed cell won't show information about the cell having a mine or not.

-The client can put a flag in an unrevealed cell (question-mark or red flag), and can remove it or change it as well.
+The client can put or remove a flag in an unrevealed cell (question-mark or red flag), and it can also change a flag by the other.

 The client can request a cell to be revealed.
-This can result in:
+Processing this request can result in:
 * a mine is being hit, and then the game is over.
-* the cell gets revealed and potentially many other neighboaring cells get revealed as well.
-The game is not ended in this case.
+* the cell gets revealed and potentially many other neighbouring cells get revealed as well.
+The game goes on in this case.

 Revealed cells have neighbouring mines quantity.

-The client can do nothing on revealed cells, except query them.
+The client can do nothing on revealed cells, except querying them.

-## Cell resource model
+## Cell resource modelling
 Cells is a polymorphic resource since there are slightly different attributes and behaviour in each case.

 In order to model this, I will use a common cell resource, with coordinates.

-A kind attribute is helpful to tell the type of cell.
-Since we might want to have more than 2 kinds in the future, I will use a string code for the kind.
-Initially kind is any of these: {"revealed", "unrevealed"}
+A kind attribute will tell the type of cell.
+Since we might want to have more than two kinds in the future, I will use a string code for the kind, and not a boolean.
+Initially kind will be any of these: {"revealed", "unrevealed"}

 In case the cell is unrevealed, there will be a sub-resource for the unrevealed-cell-state (the flag is there).